 - More on Dog House Ideas

 Finding the best dog house ideas isn’t hard if you know what you’re searching for, and what dog house options you have available to you.
 There are dozens of materials, models, and sizes to pick from, and there is something for every sized dog.
 One thing is certain, your dog will love spending time in their new home when you tailor it for them.

 Durable dog house ideas create a shelter that your dog uses to mimic a natural den.
 You can get indoor or outdoor houses.

 1. Petsfit Dog House

 There are pre-drilled holes with this dog house idea that makes it easy to put together when you get it.
 You can tilt the roof open during nice weather, and this also makes the house very easy to clean and maintain.
 The weather-proof wood isn’t extremely comfortable, so the company recommends you laying a few blankets inside or a mat for your dog to lounge on.
-There is a clear door flap that will help retain the heat and keep the moisture out.
+There is a clear door flap that will help retain the heat and keep the moisture out of the dog house.